lmc2179/lmc2179.github.io/drafts/decisions.md

 # Machine learning gives us a prediction, which we use to make a decision

-?
+Lots of use cases for ML classifiers in production involve using the classifier to predict whether a newly observed instance is in the class of items we would like to perform some action on.
 For example:
-* Irrelevant content
-* Fraudulent user ban
-* Systems that diagnose disease
+* Systems which try to detect irrelevant content on platforms do so because we'd like to limit the distribution of this content.
+* Systems which try to detect fraudulent users do so because we'd like to ban these users.
+* Systems which try to detect the presence of treatable illnesses do so because we'd like to refer people with illnesses for further testing or treatment.

-In all of these cases, there are two classes: a class that we have targeted for action (irrelevant posts, fraudulent users, people with treatable illnesses).
+In all of these cases, there are two classes: a class that we have targeted for action (irrelevant content, fraudulent users, people with treatable illnesses).
 It's common practice to train a model

 1. Observe the newest instance we want to make a decision about.
 2. Use our model to predict the probability that this instance belongs to the class we have targeted for action.